mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 Now we can change this operator to *greater than or equal to*, if we want the *courses* that are *ten dollars* in the result as well.
 Now, let's take this to the next level.
 What if we want to get the *courses* that are between *10* and *20* dollars?
 Again, we can use another operator.
 So, *less than or equal to 20* dollars.
 So this is how we can use these comparison operators to query documents.

 Now let's look at another example.
-Let's imagine we want to get *courses* that are *10* dollars
+Let's imagine we want to get *courses* that are *10* dollars, or *15* dollars, or *20* dollars.
+So, I'm going to comment the second *find* method out, let's start from scratch.
+So we call *find*, pass an object for filtering, set the prize